golemfactory/clay/scripts/task_api_tests/task-api-readme.md

 #### golem.name

 Name of the task in the GUI, not related to task-api.
-Allowed to be empty
+Allowed to be empty.
+Will not be used in this first release, GUI does not show tasks

 #### golem.resources